-If the UE is not SNPN enabled, the UE is always considered to be not operating in SNPN access operation mode.
-If the UE is SNPN enabled, the UE can operate in SNPN access operation mode.
-Details of activation and deactivation of SNPN access operation mode at the SNPN-enabled UE are up to UE implementation.
+If the UE is not SNPN enabled, the UE is always considered to be not operating in SNPN access mode.
+If the UE is SNPN enabled, the UE can operate in SNPN access mode.
+Details of activation and deactivation of SNPN access mode at the SNPN-enabled UE are up to UE implementation.

 The functions and procedures of NAS described in the present document are applicable to an SNPN and an SNPN-enabled UE unless indicated otherwise.
 The key differences brought by the SNPN to the NAS layer are as follows:

-a) instead of the PLMN selection process, the SNPN selection process is performed by a UE operating in SNPN access operation mode (see 3GPP TS 23.122 [5] and 3GPP TS 24.502 [18] for further details on the SNPN selection);
+a) instead of the PLMN selection process, the SNPN selection process is performed by a UE operating in SNPN access mode (see 3GPP TS 23.122 [5] and 3GPP TS 24.502 [18] for further details on the SNPN selection);